Binxly/monkey-interpreter/README.md

 This project is an implementation of an interpreter for the Monkey programming language, following the book "Writing an Interpreter in Go" by Thorsten Ball.
 The goal is to learn about the inner workings of interpreters and gain hands-on experience by building one from scratch using Go.

+## Why Go?

+- Closely maps to C (or other lower level languages)
+- Built-in tooling
+- Readable and easy to understand
+- Fast

 ## TODO
 - [ ] Implement parser
 - [ ] Add support for more data types (e.g., floats, strings)